suncoast-devs/handbook/curriculum/back-end/research.project.md

 - _at least one_ of the following:
   - A slide deck with speaker notes
-  - Code for the app that was shown
+  - Code for the app that you created
-  - A short essay, summarizing what you talked about.
+  - A short essay, summarizing what you presented

 _NOTES_